embj-org/ej/guides/src/04-DispatcherSDK.md

 Results OK!
 ```

-It's useful to print the job results as it makes it easier to debug later on.
+Seeing `Results OK!` means that the job ran succesfully and the results were as expected !

 ## What's Next